 Feeding / Dysphagia Evaluation

 Our evaluation can identify potential problems with your child’s feeding and swallowing abilities.
-The most critical issues are safety, specifically: obstruction or aspiration (the entrance of food/liquid into the airway).
+Next The most critical issues are safety, specifically: obstruction or aspiration (the entrance of food/liquid into the airway).
 These dangerous conditions can result in coughing and choking, frequent illnesses including colds and congestion, breathing problems and pneumonia.
-If these issues are suspected, an oral pharyngeal motility study will be recommended.

 Oral Pharyngeal Motility Study